jennings-auto/Whatsapp_Sentiment-and-Chat-Analysis/README.md

 3) Timeline of the chat
 4) Emoji
 5) wordcloud
 6) Most common words used

+Used Streamlit to demonstrate the analysis.